usf-cs272-fall2022/usf-cs272-fall2022.github.io/_eclipse/_drafts/importing-eclipse-projects-from-github.md

       ![Screenshot]({{ "/images/eclipse-import-source.png" | relative_url }}){: .is-400 }

-  1. Paste the clone URI copied from Github in the "URI" field.
+  1. Paste the clone URI copied from GitHub in the "URI" field.
 The rest should automatically fill in.
 Click the "Next" button.

       ![Screenshot]({{ "/images/eclipse-import-uri.png" | relative_url }}){: .is-400 }